 "We lost our heads!
 That's all!"
 Olivier declared.
 "You have to admit that!"

 His gaze was gentle but it still bore into her eyes as though he could read her soul.
 What was is about these Ishvalans?
 She held her own gaze steadily, but she knew she wasn't fooling him.
-Maybe the only person she was fooling was herself.
 Finally he nodded.

 "The last thing I want to do is make you unhappy," Shua said.
 "Of course we lost our heads."
 His eyes drank in her features, his fingertips brushing the hair from her face and lightly tracing her cheek.
 He smile grew sad.
 "But I lost my heart, too."